MEET THE TEAM

 I joined Tiggers in February 2008 never having been on a trampoline in my life before and not having had any experience of the autistic spectrum.
 I began as a spotter and in July 2009 took and passed my Level 1 assistant coach qualification.
 I then went on to do my Level 2 full coach qualification which I passed in September 2010.
 I became the lead coach in 2012.
 I've also done British Gymnastics GMPD disability coaching qualification.
 We do almost every Sunday session and have been doing so since 2008.
 I also have both my Safeguarding and First Aid qualifications.

-Charity Chair and Coach: Dave Rust
+Level 2 Coach: Dave Rust

 I was the first volunteer when the club started back in 2004 and became the BG coach for Tiggers a month later.